Skip to main content

 Grading

-Functional value groups, also known as grades in HR jargon, are subdivisions in the ranking of evaluated jobs that distinguish simpler, less complex jobs from the next higher group with increased requirements and complexity.
-According to the COMPETO model for SMEs, there are a total of seven function value groups, which do not necessarily have to be occupied in all cases.
+Functional value groups – commonly known as grades in HR terminology – are subdivisions in the ranking of evaluated positions.
+Simpler, less complex positions differ from the next higher group through increased requirements and complexity.
+The COMPETO model for mid-sized companies includes a default model with seven grades, though not all of them need to be filled in every case.

-Companies with very flat hierarchies are predicted to have fewer differentiations in terms of requirements than organizations with deeper hierarchies.
-The function value groups are not only extremely important for the requirements of the Pay Transparency Directive, but as part of the job architecture they also serve as the backbone of a company's HR policy, e.g., for succession planning, personnel development, career paths and salary management.
+Companies with very flat hierarchies will typically have fewer requirement differentiations than organizations with deeper structures.
+The grades are not only central to meeting the requirements of the Pay Transparency Directive – as part of the job architecture, they also serve as the backbone of a company’s HR policy, supporting succession planning, talent development, career paths, and salary management.

 Symbol for recording salary data

-The project to date has focused exclusively on company structures, job requirements and systematic job architecture.
+Up to this point, the project has focused entirely on company structures, position requirements, and systematic job architecture.

-From this project step onwards, the actual salaries and fringe benefits of all employees for all positions (except for executive bodies such as management and board members) are recorded for each grade.
-It is not necessary to pass on personal data to the COMPETO consultants.
-Only anonymized data is recorded.
-The procedure is agreed in advance between the respective HR department and an accredited COMPETO consultant to consistently comply with data protection regulations.
+From this step onward, we record the actual salaries and fringe benefits of all employees for every position (except executive bodies such as managing directors and board members), broken down by grade.
+It is not necessary to share personal data with COMPETO consultants.
+Only anonymized or pseudonymized data is collected.
+The exact procedure is agreed upon in advance between your HR department and an accredited COMPETO consultant to ensure consistent adherence to data protection standards.

-Salaries are recorded according to the characteristics of the job evaluation/grade of the position, the gender of the employee and the amount of the respective remuneration components and are processed in the COMPETO FairValue IT solution with the highest standards of data protection regulations and data security.
-The results are only available to the company in accordance with the respective authorization concepts.
-Our accredited COMPETO consultants are only granted usage and reading rights for the duration of the project.
+Salary data is recorded according to the respective job evaluation grade of each position, the gender of the employee, and the amount of each compensation component.
+This data is processed in the COMPETO FairValue IT platform (COMPETO Insight), which applies the highest standards of data protection and data security.
+Results are accessible only to the company itself, in line with its authorization framework.
+Our accredited COMPETO consultants receive limited access rights – for viewing and use only – for the duration of the project.

 Symbol for definition of salary bands

-Regression analyses are used to determine the individual salaries for each grade.
-Depending on the spread and differentiation of salaries, a median is calculated as an arithmetic mean.
-Starting from the median, salary bands with an upward and downward spread are determined for each grade.
-The range of +/- 20 %, which has been used as a benchmark for many years, is supplemented by the spread of +/- 5 % required by the guideline.
+Using regression analysis, individual salaries are mapped for each grade.
+Depending on the spread and differentiation of salaries, a median is calculated.
+Starting from this median, salary bands with an upward and downward range are determined for each grade.
+The calculation of salary bands and ranges is supported by accredited COMPETO consultants.

 Symbol for identification of risks of discrimination

-The following applies: the greater the difference between high and low positions, the greater the risk of possible additional payments and official penalties in recognized cases of discrimination.
+The general rule: the larger the statistically proven gap between high and low positions, the greater the risk of potential back-pay obligations and official penalties in confirmed cases of discrimination

-COMPETO's IT solution uses a heat map with different risk classes to visually identify the potential risks.
+COMPETO’s IT solution, COMPETO Insight, uses a heat map with different risk categories to visually highlight potential risks.

 Symbol for riskmanagement